 It is heartening to see that the organic food industry is steadily growing in India, though still at a developing stage.
 Starting with organic tea, coffee and spices, it’s now grown to encompass organic flour, breakfast cereals, clarified butter, fruits, vegetables, milk, honey and others.
 According to a Yes Bank report released in August 2012, the market for organic food products in India grew at 20-22% CAGR to be around INR10 billion in 2012.

-The online platform for such services is also gaining success and trust in the country.
-There are more than 25 online platforms currently catering organic foods in India.
+The online platform for such organic food delivery services is also gaining traction in the country.
+There are now 25 online platforms catering organic foods in India.
 Generalist grocery sites like Bigbasket and Peppertap have also started to sell various organic categories as well.
 In addition, there are specialised organic caterers and sellers like ISayOrganic, JoyByNature, ekgaon, and OrganicShop.
 Carnival Cakes & Breads on Sarjapur Road, for instance, offers more than 30 organic bakery items.
 Choco Bon Bon is a vegan chocolate that you will find on the shelves of departmental stores.
 ‘Shahi Tukra’, a dessert made with fried bread, condensed milk and sugar is a tummy-roaring delicacy at the restaurant, Our Native Village, an eco-resort in the outskirts of Bangalore.